 This fundamental conflation of private corporate interests with the health of Americans has gone more or less unchecked since then.

 When I was growing up, I was taught the food pyramid in school.
 Naively, I believed that this pyramid had been constructed with the pure intention to help protect the well-being and health of Americans.
-Had I known that vested interests were at stake in this, and that the food pyramid would look much different had agribusiness not had a say in it, I know for sure I would not have eaten nearly as much meat and dairy as I did.
+Had I known that vested interests were at stake and that the USDA was basically a “captured” agency, I doubt I would have eaten as much meat and dairy as I did.

-Now, young kids are taught “MyPlate” in school – which is essentially not much different than the food pyramid in that it still promotes animal products.
-Knowing what I now know, it is my strong belief that nutrition education in schools needs a complete overhaul.
+Now, young kids are taught MyPlate in school – which is not much different than the food pyramid in that it still promotes animal products.
+Knowing what I now know, it’s clear to me that nutrition education in schools needs a complete overhaul.
 Nutrition is not a light, frivolous subject to be taught sporadically throughout one’s school years.
-It needs to be treated just as seriously, if not more seriously, than Math, Science, English, and History.
-It should be an entire subject studied throughout middle and high school.
-Children need to understand the intricacies of nutrition, and they should be taught this by nutritionists whose education was not influenced by meat and dairy industry propaganda.
+It ought to be treated just as seriously as Math, Science, English, and History.
+Children deserve to know about what they’re putting in their bodies, as well as how to take responsibility for their own health.
+And nutrition principles should should be taught this by nutritionists whose education was not influenced by meat and dairy industry propaganda.

-As of right now, however, this is not happening, And until this happens, misinformation will continue to be absorbed by well-meaning individuals.
+As of right now, however, this is not happening, And until this happens, misinformation will continue to be absorbed by the masses.

 Contemporary or allopathic medicine concerns itself not with a preventative approach to health, but rather a reactive approach.
 In this model, the symptoms of health issues are treated instead of the root problem.
 And the root problem is often caused by diet.

-It is true that genes may affect our potential of getting certain diseases.
+It’s true that genes may affect our potential for getting certain diseases.
 However, scientists are now starting to figure out that, for the most part, whether or not these genes express themselves ultimately comes down to lifestyle choices.
-This means we have more individual agency than modern medicine would have us think.
+This means we have more personal agency than modern medicine would have us think.